 - Annual Electricity Concession

 The Annual Electricity Concession provides concession cardholders with a discount off household electricity bills all year round.

-The Winter Energy Concession on gas provides concession cardholders with a discount off mains gas on usage from 1 May to 31 October of each year.
+The Winter Gas Concession provides concession cardholders with a discount off mains gas bills from 1 May to 31 October of each year.

 The Service to Property Charge Concession provides a reduction on the electricity supply charge for concession households with low electricity consumption.